From this page, you can customize the amount of blue light emitted from your screen.

 Ctrl+Alt+↓ to decrease the Night Temperature

-This are Up and Down arrow found next to the left to the Enter and right Ctrl key and left to the Num pad.
+This is Up and Down arrow found next to the left to the Enter and right Ctrl key and left to the Num pad.
 The step is 500 K and the temperature can be set from 0 K to 6500 K. For other values use the sliders.

 Reset temperature does something which you may think it’s strange, but it’s useful in some situations.
-Basically if you killed Iris somehow your screen may be red without Iris running.
+Basically, if you killed Iris somehow your screen may be red without Iris running.
 Reset temperature will fix this, but will also remove your display calibration.